folio-org/okapi/doc/guide.md

 `delay`, where `unit` is one of `millisecond`, `second`, `minute`, `hour`, `day`.

-The snippet below is an example of a module that gets `POST /testb` every 5 minutes.
+The snippet below is an example of a module that gets `POST /testb/1` every 5 minutes and `POST /testb/2` every half hour.

 ```
 {